blucardin/SCIE001Physics/main.typ

 = Discussion

-*Discuss if your final best estimates for convection coefficient kc and the emissivity ε are reasonable given your can and experimental conditions.
-*

-These graphs are showing the internal temperature of the can as it evolves with time plotted against a model of the can using an estimated $epsilon$ and $k_c$ value to predict the temperature of the can given its temperature at one point.
+Our graphs show the internal temperature of the can over time plotted against an Euler model to predict the temperature of the can given its temperature at one point.

 Our expanded differential equation is:
 $